Kabbalah: Rav Kook

-The writings of Abraham Isaac Kook (1864–1935), first chief rabbi of Mandate Palestine and visionary, incorporate kabbalistic themes through his own poetic language and concern with human and divine unity.
-His influence is in the Religious Zionist community, who follow his aim that the legal and imaginative aspects of Judaism should interfuse:
+The writings of Rav Abraham Isaac Kook (1864–1935), the first chief rabbi of Mandate Palestine, incorporate Kabbalistic themes through his own poetic language and concern with human and divine unity.
+His influence is in the Religious Zionist community, which aims to infuse its philosophy into Israeli secular society:

 Due to the alienation from the "secret of God" [i.e. Kabbalah], the higher qualities of the depths of Godly life are reduced to trivia that do not penetrate the depth of the soul.
 When this happens, the most mighty force is missing from the soul of nation and individual, and Exile finds favor essentially...
 We should not negate any conception based on rectitude and awe of Heaven of any form—only the aspect of such an approach that desires to negate the mysteries and their great influence on the spirit of the nation.
 This is a tragedy that we must combat with counsel and understanding, with holiness and courage.

 Cathar and Mandaean parallels

-In several important areas of his history of the Kabbalah, Gershom Scholem investigates and considers the evidence of an interactivity of influence between the medieval Kabbalists of Provence and the Cathar heresy which was also prevalent in the region at the same time that the earliest works of medieval Kabbalah were written.
-In Jewish Influence on Christian Reform Movements, Louis I. Newman concluded, "Point by point, parallels can be found between Catharist views and the Kabbalah, and it may well be that at times there was an exchange of opinions between Jewish and Gentile mystics."
+In his historical study of Kabbalah, Gershom Scholem explores the evidence of interaction between medieval Kabbalists of Provence and the Cathars, a Gnostic Christian group prevalent in the region when the earliest medieval Kabbalah texts were composed.
+In Jewish Influence on Christian Reform Movements, Louis Israel Newman concluded, "Point by point, parallels can be found between Catharist views and the Kabbalah, and it may well be that at times there was an exchange of opinions between Jewish and Gentile mystics."
 Earlier in the same book, Newman observed:

 …that the powerful Jewish culture in Languedoc, which had acquired sufficient strength to assume an aggressive, propagandist policy, created a milieu wherefrom movements of religious independence arose readily and spontaneously.
 Contact and association between Christian princes and their Jewish officials and friends stimulated the state of mind which facilitated the banishment of orthodoxy, the clearing away of the debris of Catholic theology.
 Unwilling to receive Jewish thought, the princes and laity turned towards Catharism, then being preached in their domains.